-The mean weight of both sexes has decreased over the 24-year history of the survey (Fig. 8), by, on average, 81 mg/yr for females and 26 mg/yr for males.
-A reduction in the size at sex change could presumably change the mean size of both sexes without changing the overall mean size, but this has in fact decreased by 33 mg/yr.
+The mean weight of both sexes has decreased over the 26-year history of the survey (Fig. 8), by, on average, 70 mg/yr for females and 24 mg/yr for males.
+A reduction in the size at sex change could presumably change the mean size of both sexes without changing the overall mean size, but this has in fact decreased by 22 mg/yr.
 Alternatively, heavy fishing on the largest sizes or gear change-for example to smaller meshes-might reduce mean size in the standing stock.
-There is serial correlation in the residuals about the trend lines, presumably associated with the carry-over of a large fraction of the stock from one year to the next.
+There is serial correlation, 0.51 for males and 0.79 for the females, in the residuals about the trend lines, presumably associated with the carry-over of a large fraction of the stock from one year to the next.